shreeyasharma1804/notes/Programming/AsyncIO.md

 - Read a file: Create a seperate thread which can read the file.
 Once the reading is complete, the thread updates the future.
 Coroutines subscribe to a future. future.set_result() notifies all the threads which is then placed in the runnable queue.
 - Networking: Similar to epoll like design.
 - to_thread: Threads subsribe to futures which notify the event loop.
+- A return inside a coroutine ends that coroutine's execution immediately